 How to Prevent CPAP Dry Mouth

 As long as your dry mouth is caused by the CPAP machine and not by something else, such as any medication you’re taking or another medical condition, it shouldn’t be too difficult to figure out how to prevent it.
-One option is to switch from a machine that only covers the nose to a full face machine, which fits over the nose and mouth and reduces the chance of you breathing out of only one or the other.
+One option is to try switching the type of mask you wear, or a simple solution would be to wear a chinstrap which essentially holds the jaw in place.
+Holding the jaw shut will not only help the effectiveness of therapy, it will combat the causes of dry mouth.

 Some CPAP machines feature heated humidifiers, which moisten the air that flows from the machine.
 If you’re experiencing dry mouth or dry nasal passages when you wake up, it might be worth talking to your doctor to see if a CPAP with a humidifier is a good option for you.

-Although a CPAP machine can effectively treat sleep apnea, The New York Times notes that about 50 percent of people who are prescribed one stop using it within a few weeks.
-If your machine is causing dry mouth or other discomfort, don’t give up on it.
-Your dentist or doctor can help you adjust your mask or find a style of machine that treats your sleep apnea without drying out your mouth.
+If your machine is causing dry mouth or another discomfort, don’t give up on it.
+Your doctor can help you adjust your mask or find a style of machine that treats your sleep apnea without drying out your mouth.